itead/Segnix/README.md

 More platforms will be supported as soon as possible.

+# Documentation

+You can find some important and helpful documents in directory [SDK/doc](https://github.com/itead/SDK/tree/master/doc).

+Please find in project wiki at <http://wiki.iteadstudio.com/ITEAD_SDK>.
+With more and more hardware that it supports, wiki will also be updated accordingly.

 # Installation and Uninstallation

 Before all, we assume that you have installed the required packages: